7 Ways to Raise a Happy Child

-As parents, one of our aims is to ensure that our children are happy.
+As parents, one of our aims is to raise a happy child.
 We want them to grow up to love and be loved, to follow their dreams and be successful in all that they do.
-But how would you judge whether your primary schooler is happy?
-Just answer these questions with a Yes or No:
+In short, we all want our little ones to be a confident and successful child.
+But how would you judge whether your primary schooler is happy or not?
+Is there any parameter to do this?
+What makes a child happy?
+Worry not.
+Just answer the following questions with a Yes or No.

 - Is your child affectionate and comfortable with people around him?